 Leveraging the Cloud + Infrastructure as Code

-My name is Ryan Berger, and I’ve been with Tryon Solutions for about eight months now.
-My specialty is in cloud automation, and when I started talking about Cycle with the team – I started to envision building a cost-effective testing infrastructure on the Azure platform, to enable our customers to move their Cycle licenses to the cloud based resources, or to enable new customers to start their WMS testing in the cloud with Cycle.
-We built an IaC (Infrastructure-as-Code) template that would allow our delivery engineers – or the customer – to easily deploy the cloud resources to Azure to build this testing environment in an automated fashion.
+When we started talking about cloud automation, we started to envision building a cost-effective testing infrastructure on the Azure platform to enable our customers to move their Cycle licenses to cloud-based resources, or to enable new customers to start their warehouse management systems (WMS) testing in the cloud with Cycle.
+We built an infrastructure as code (IaC) template that would allow our delivery engineers – or the customer – to easily deploy the cloud resources to Azure to build this testing environment in an automated fashion.
 We think our automation template probably saves our customers with moderate knowledge of Azure about 80 hours worth of work and manual resource deployment.

-Another benefit of this besides cost, is that you’re always following a true automated testing best practice – which is to always test on a fresh agent.
+Another benefit of this, besides cost, is that you’re following a true automated testing best practice – which is to always test on a fresh agent.
 Since the agents are deployed and configured whenever a build/test is executed, you can be sure that your agents will be fresh and up to your specifications/configurations.
-Here is my best attempt to put simple math around this concept of cost savings:
+Here is our best attempt to put simple math around this concept of cost savings: